Poche Centre for Indigenous Health Research Top-Up Scholarships

 - strategic alignment of their project with the Poche Centre objectives of improving health and wellbeing outcomes for Aboriginal and/or Torres Strait Islander people.

-This will be determined through short essay and interview as part of the application process.
+This will be determined through an interview with the prospective supervisor as part of the application process.

 Rules